Current Master’s Students

 The below profiles reflect current students’ interests in and experiences of gender analysis at The Fletcher School.
-As you will note, the students span degree programs, fields of study, and disciplines, and they have incorporated gender analysis into their academic coursework, research, summer internships, and professional paths.
-These profiles are updated frequently, so please check back soon!
-If you are a current student who is focusing on gender analysis in your Fletcher coursework, internship, or capstone, and you want to be featured on the site, please fill out this survey
+Students span degree programs, fields of study, and disciplines, and all have incorporated gender analysis into academic coursework, research, summer internships, and professional paths.

 Why is gender analysis important to you?